5 steps to hosting a wine tasting

 Almost every wine drinker does it: you know what you like and you stick to it.
-So you become a Chardonnay or a Cabernet or a rosé person, and that’s what you order in restaurants and bring to dinner parties.
+So you become a Chardonnay or a Cabernet or a Rosé person, and that’s what you order in restaurants and bring to dinner parties.
 But if you’re keen to get out of that wine rut, there’s no better way than a wine tasting.

-“For novices and professionals alike, comparative tastings are not only fun but are also a great way to understand familiar and new varieties and to explore new regions,” says US-based wine educator Mark Davidson and Wine Australia’s Head of Education for the Americas.
-“More importantly, you get to understand your own palate preferences, which ultimately helps you fine-tune your future purchases.”
+Comparative tastings are not only fun but are also a great way to understand familiar and new varieties and to explore new regions.
+More importantly, you get to understand your own palate preferences, which ultimately helps you fine-tune your future purchases.

 Here are the five steps to creating an unforgettable wine tasting.

-Step 1: Hone your guest list
+Step 1: Choose your guest list

 Professional wine educators often lead tastings for large groups, but the sweet spot for a more casual tasting at home is a maximum of 6–10 people.
 Smaller numbers will keep things manageable, make it easier to discuss the wines and minimise the number of bottles you need.